toasterberry/MassWAV2FLAC/README.md

 # MassWAV2FLAC
 Feature rich GUI batch WAV to FLAC converter in Python using FFmpeg and optionally FLACCL, prioritizing ease of use.
 Converts all applicable files in all subdirectories of selected folder.

 **Please read carefully before using!
-This script has the potential to perform unwanted actions!**
+This script has the potential to perform unwanted actions!** With default settings, this tool is intended to be used to save space by replacing input WAVs with converted FLACs.

 ## Features:
 - Preserves file modification dates from input WAV